 No, not a Shed Seven sing along.
 On a hot day in the garden there’s nothing more my children love to do than chase rainbows.
 They prefer it to the paddling pool.
 Well, y’know, the paddling pool is “a bit wet” after fifteen minutes.
 It sounds wonderful and imaginative but it’s actually pretty simple.
 Attach the hose pipe to the tap.
 Set it to ‘spray’.
 Aim up high et voila.
-The sun makes rainbows, the children run around the garden trying to catch them whilst getting drenched and you can do it sat on the chair, sipping a nice cold glass of
+The sun makes rainbows, the children run around the garden trying to catch them whilst getting drenched and you can do it sat on the chair, sipping a nice cold glass of wine water.

 How will you be entertaining your children at home this school holidays?